 - Cost savings: Though we hinted at the cost savings associated with remanufacturing vs. buying new earlier in this piece, you might be surprised to learn that the actual savings are up to 50 percent less than the cost of a new or replacement vehicle.
 At Vehicle Reman, we keep remanufacturing costs affordable by consolidating most of our process in our 60,000 square-foot facility, where we have the machinery, know-how and turnaround times to make these price points feasible.

 - Minimal environmental impact: Remanufacturing is a sustainable practice that puts far less of a burden on the environment than regularly discarding and acquiring new vehicles.
 Take a closer look at how remanufacturing helps limit the strain on the environment.

 - Accounting benefits: Rather than depreciating a vehicle once, remanufacturing permits several depreciation events.
 Or you can simply expense the repair, whichever you deem most beneficial for your business.
 Learn more about this accounting benefit by clicking here.

-At Vehicle Reman, remanufacturing is what we do, and were able to perform it in as little as 48 hours thanks to our in-house capabilities.
-What’s more is that we stand by our work: Every vehicle we service comes with a 3-year, 75,000-mile powertrain warranty upon completion.
+At Vehicle Reman, remanufacturing is what we do, and we’re able to perform it in as little as 48 hours thanks to our in-house capabilities.
+What’s more is that we stand by our work: Every vehicle we service comes with a 3-year, 100,000-mile powertrain warranty upon completion.